A ministry to preschoolers, children, teens,

 Pled nolo contendere, “no contest”

-Volunteers will be associated with the church for at least six months prior to service in either the children or teen ministries.
+Adult leader who wish to work with minors should be associated with the church for at least six months prior to service in either the children or teen ministries.

 Teens Volunteering with Children: